MayurKanth/Data-Analysis-using-Microsoft-Excel-/README.md

 7.Bengaluru, Hyderabad, NewDelhi, Chennai, Mumbai, Pune, Kolkata, Lucknow, Gurugram and Noida were the Top 10 cities.

-8. Adult Women contributed the most to sales (55.79%)
+8.Adult Women contributed the most to sales (55.79%)